Header

 Installing Electric Service

-Step 1: If you’re installing electricity at a residence with 200 Amps or less, choose an Electrical Meter Panel/Service Entrance Section from our Pre-Approved Panel List.
-If your panel is larger than 200 Amps (CT rated) or a commercial site, please submit your panel spec sheet information to your Customer Project Representative or the email associated with your project’s location on the APS Construction Contacts Map.
+If you’re installing electricity at a residence with 200 Amps or less, choose an Electrical Meter Panel/Service Entrance Section from our Pre-Approved Panel List located in the electric service requirements manual aps.com/esrm.
+If your panel is larger than 200 Amps (CT rated) or a commercial site, please submit your panel spec sheet information to your Customer Project Representative or via the customer construction portal.

 Step 2: Review each section of our Electrical Service Requirements Manual to ensure you meet all specifications for Metering, Overhead, Underground, and Trenching.